 Meditation can offer numerous benefits in its reduction of stress as well as its positive impact on cognitive function, including memory.

 Some people shy away from meditation because they don’t believe they’d be capable of maintaining the right kind of focus — when they think of meditation, they picture monks sitting cross-legged in silence for hours at a time.
-But one study demonstrated positive results on memory from just 12 minutes of daily meditation over an eight-week period.
+But one study published in the Journal of Alzheimer's Disease demonstrated positive results on memory from just 12 minutes of daily meditation over an eight-week period.

 Meditation can take many forms.
 Some people free write as part of their meditation practice, while others practice yoga (another mind-body exercise like the martial arts).
 Allow yourself to experiment with meditation so you can identify the format that will work best for your personality.
 Then commit to incorporating it into your life.